 If you are the highest bidder, the reserve price has been met, and the countdown timer has expired, then — congratulations! — you won the auction.

 If you added your email address to your profile, you’ll receive an email notification.
-To officially add it to your wallet and collection, you will need to claim the NFT which requires submitting a transaction to the Ethereum blockchain to conclude the auction.
+To officially add it to your wallet and collection, you will need to settle the NFT which requires submitting a transaction to the Ethereum blockchain to conclude the auction.

-What happens when I claim the NFT?
+What happens when I settle the NFT?

 This completes transfer of ownership of the artwork from the creator to you.